Centre for Data Linkage

 - epidemiological studies of health and well-being, using linked-data

-- criminological and criminal justice based research.
+- crime and social justice research.

 In recent years, the CDL has pioneered the implementation and use of privacy-preserving record linkage (PPRL) in operational settings.